Flow Matching for Probabilistic Monocular 3D Human Pose Estimation: Experiments

-\textbf{Lifting condition}\quad The condition tensor $c$ (\cref{eq:c}) is a vital element to realize the task of 2D-3D human pose estimation.
+The condition tensor $c$ in~\Cref{eq:c} is a vital element to realize the task of 2D-3D human pose estimation.
 Without the condition, it is impossible to reconstruct the 3D poses from the input Gaussian noises.
-A demonstration is given in \cref{tab:ablations}: \emph{FMPose w/o condition} results in very low evaluations across all metrics.
+A demonstration is given in~\Cref{tab:ablations}: \emph{FMPose w/o condition} results in very low evaluations across all metrics.
 Besides, traditionally, the lifting condition is simply the maximum argument of the predicted heatmap, taking into account only the most probable joint location.
-We show in \cref{tab:ablations} that this approach (\emph{FMPose w/o top-$k$}) fails to also consider the possibility of less confident joint locations, leading to a decrease of \qty{2.1}{\milli\metre}~(4.8\%) in MPJPE and \qty{2.4}{\milli\metre}~(3.9\%) in ambiguous MPJPE, compared to our full model.
+We show in~\Cref{tab:ablations} that this approach (\emph{FMPose w/o top-$k$}) fails to also consider the possibility of less confident joint locations, leading to a decrease of \qty{2.1}{\milli\metre}~(4.8\%) in MPJPE and \qty{2.4}{\milli\metre}~(3.9\%) in ambiguous MPJPE, compared to our full model.
+In the architecture of \emph{FMPose w. transformer}, we replace the GCN module with the transformer-based conditioning similar to DiffPose, while maintaining the same number of learning parameters of $4.5$M. Our full FMPose has lower MPJPE of \qty{1.3}{\milli\metre}~(3.0\%) and ambiguous MPJPE of \qty{1.5}{\milli\metre}~(2.5\%), demonstrating the advantage of the GCN conditioning compared to the transformer-based conditioning.